zangdi/chameleon/README.md

 ## General info
 This is a chat room.
 Enter a nickname and a room name before choosing to create or join a room.

+The messages in each room can only be seen by other visitors currently in the room.

 Every nickname can only be used once and you cannot create a room that already exists.

 ## Technologies